-The descriptions below are a synopsis of the referenced SAIT policies and procedures which are available throughsait.ca and in the SAIT Library [378.712.338].
+The descriptions below are a synopsis of the referenced SAIT policies and procedures which are available throughsait.ca.
 Refer to the full policy and procedure when dealing with specific situations.

 - Student Code of Conduct

-- Harassment and Discrimination Confidential Hotline
+- Discrimination, harassment and bullying

-- Disruptive Conduct
+- Sexual assault and sexual violence

-- Injury to Persons/Damage to Property
+- Injury to persons/damage to property

 - Rights

-- Liquor, Tobacco and Drugs
+- Liquor, tobacco and drugs

 - Responsibilities

-- Acceptable Use of SAIT's Computer System
+- Acceptable use of SAIT's computer system